MichaelBurge/michaelburge.github.io/_posts/2017-08-15-how-do-i-modify-a-variable-in-haskell.markdown

 People have written immutable, mutable, contiguous, automatically-parallelized, GPU-accelerated, and other types of arrays.
 It's always a good idea to choose the right data structure when writing a program in any language.

 In general, not every useful data structure automatically comes with a mutable variant.
-You can always write one yourself, but for the rest of this article we'll assume the array is immutable so that you can use techniques here more generally.
+You can always write one yourself, but for the rest of this article we'll assume the array is immutable so that you can use the techniques here more generally.

 ## Mutable References